-Foundations for Seminary Studies is a first-semester course designed to orient the student to studies at Central through detailed introduction to the curriculum and electronic platforms used throughout.
-This course includes learning community orientation and assessment instruments, as well an exploration of the student's personality and the development of a narrative that explores how past professional and life experiences have prepared the student for innovative opportunities to participate in and serve faith communities.
+This course is a first-semester course designed to orient the student to studies at Central through detailed introduction to the curriculum and electronic platforms used throughout.
+This course includes learning community orientation and assessment instruments, as we will an exploration of the student's personality and the development of a narrative that explores how past professional and life experiences have prepared the student for innovative opportunities to participate in and serve faith communities.